Sdtbbk98/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-Project: Pointers, arrays and strings
+Project-2: more pointers, arrays and strings